trilitech/tezos-developer-docs/src/pages/tutorials/build-an-nft-marketplace/index.md

 ## Prerequisites

-Before building an NFT marketplace, you must install the following tools.
+Before building an NFT marketplace, you must install the following tools:

 - [npm](https://nodejs.org/en/download/): for managing and installing dependencies in a TypeScript React application.
 - [taqueria >= v0.40.0](https://github.com/ecadlabs/taqueria) : for Tezos app development and deployment.